-The doctor will ask about your child’s symptoms and past health.
-A physical exam will be done.
-Your child’s doctor will check blood pressure and heart rate.
+The doctor will ask about your child’s symptoms and health history.
+A physical will be done.

 The cause will need to be treated.
 It may stop or slow heart failure.

-Medicines may help decrease the workload on the heart.
-Options may include:
+Medicines to decrease the workload on the heart.
+Options are:

-- ACE inhibitors—to widen blood vessels and decrease blood pressure
+- A angiotensin-converting enzyme (ACE) inhibitors to widen blood vessels and decrease blood pressure

-- Oxygen supplement—a mask or tube that fits under the nose
+- Oxygen given through a mask or tube that fits under the nose

-- Extracorporeal membrane oxygenation (ECMO)—blood is passed outside of the body into a machine.
-The machine works like the lungs and pushes O2 into the blood.
-It is a temporary step that can give the heart and lungs a chance to rest.
-It may help while the body recovers from an illness like infection.
+- Extracorporeal membrane oxygenation (ECMO) to pass blood outside of the body into a machine.
+The machine works like the lungs and pushes oxygen into the blood.
+It can be used for a short time to give the heart and lungs a chance to rest.
+This may help the body recover from things like illness or infection.

-- Pacemaker—to help control the rhythm of the heart.
+- A pacemaker to help control the rhythm of the heart

-- Left-ventricular assistive device (LVAD)—to help the left side of the heart pump blood to the rest of the body.
-This is for severe failure until a heart transplant is available.
+- A left-ventricular assistive device (LVAD) to help the left side of the heart pump blood to the rest of the body until a heart transplant is available

-If other treatment don't work, a heart transplant may be considered.
-The diseased heart is replaced with a healthy heart from a donor.
+A heart transplant may be needed if other methods do not help.
+This replaces a diseased heart with a healthy heart from a donor.

 American Heart Association